ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C01_Preface.md

 one.
 If I was starting out now to pursue consulting, I would instead ask a lot of questions, probably starting with an AI.
 I would then talk to individual consultants and small consulting firms, and maybe even work for one.
-Most importantly, I would try to get to the bottom of _why_ I wanted to be a consultant; what need does it satisfy ( other than making a living).
+Most importantly, I would try to get to the bottom of _why_ I wanted to be a consultant; what need does it satisfy (other than making a living).

-In my case the "why" is the need for connection and community and the need to be helpful.
+In my case, the "why" is the need for connection and community and the need to be helpful.
-In the last 15 years I've studied this thing called _Nonviolent Communication_ (NVC) and taken a lot of enjoyable workshops on the subject.
+In the last 15 years, I've studied this thing called _Nonviolent Communication_ (NVC) and taken a lot of enjoyable workshops on the subject.
 After becoming better at communicating, the biggest benefit of NVC is discovering your true needs.
 Once you know those, you can distinguish between needs and strategies--a strategy is one way to meet a need.